 While some countries and culture have unisex names, there are other countries that require a given name be gender-specific.

 Sometimes unisex names are shortened forms of given names such as Pat, Alex, Chris or Sam.
-If you did not know these people, there is no way you would know if they were male or female.
+If you do not know these people, there is no way you would know if they are male or female.

 - Pat could be the shortened form of Patricia or Patrick.

 - Alex could be the shortened form of Alexandra or Alexander